Gaborone: Geography

-Gaborone is situated at 24°39′29″S 25°54′44″E between Kgale and Oodi Hills, on the Notwane River in the south-eastern corner of Botswana, and 15 km from the South African border The city lies at an elevation of 1010 m above sea level.
-Gaborone is surrounded by the following cities: Ramotswa to the southeast, Mogoditshane to the northwest, and Mochudi to the east, and Tlokweng across the river.
+Gaborone is situated at 24°39′29″S 25°54′44″E between Kgale and Oodi Hills, on the Notwane River in the south-eastern corner of Botswana, and 15 km from the South African border.
+The city lies at an elevation of 1010 m above sea level.
+Gaborone is surrounded by the following cities: Ramotswa to the southwest, Mogoditshane to the northwest, and Mochudi to the east, and Tlokweng across the river.
 Most of them are commuter towns for Gaborone.
 Suburbs in Gaborone include Broadhurst, Gaborone West, The Village, Naledi.
 Phakalane, an affluent suburb, lies about 13 km north of the city center.

 In the centre of the city lies the Main Mall which houses many diplomatic missions.
 At the eastern end of the Mall, one can find the Civic Centre along with the Pula Arch that commemorates Botswana's independence.
 The Botswana Stock Exchange, National Museum and Art Gallery, and the main campus of the University of Botswana also lie near the Main Mall.
 To the west of the Main Mall is the Government Enclave.
 This area contains the governmental buildings such as the National Assembly of Botswana and Ntlo ya Dikgosi buildings.
 The National Archives building is also found here.